 Observation 6: If the UE is provided a power offset to determine the maximum EPRE per antenna port, the performance related to the CSI feedback is significantly improved.

+Observation 7: If the feedback CSI is mismatched from a power perspective, the gNodeB needs to over-dimension more its PAs compared to the matched case to reach the same performance.

 Proposal 1: For computing the CSI of Enhanced Type II Codebook, Enhanced Type II Port Selection Codebook and their evolutions, namely, Further enhanced Type II port selection codebook, Enhanced Type II codebook for predicted PMI, Further enhanced Type II port selection codebook for predicted PMI, in order to fully exploit the local power constraints of each power amplifiers (PAs) in gNodeB, the UE should assume the RRC configured power offsets/constraints per CSI-RS antenna port while calculating CSI feedback.

+Introduce RRC Information Element DeltaPower containing an offset DeltaPowerPerAP (ΔPt) for each CSI-RS antenna port such that the PDSCH EPRE P across the antenna ports assumed by the UE is P=min(PTNTmintΔPtl=1νwt,l2, PT) where